creek-service/basic-kafka-streams-demo/README.md

 Repo containing the completed [Basic Kafka Streams demo](https://www.creekservice.org/basic-kafka-streams-demo) and associated [docs](docs/README.md).

+This repository is also a template repository to enable later tutorials, that build on this one.
+Click the [Use this template](https://github.com/creek-service/basic-kafka-streams-demo/generate) button at the top to create a new repository from this template.

 ## Contributing

 Contributions welcome!
 Please fork, change and raise a PR.